zijun-zhao/deeplearning.ai/week4 Notes.md

 9. Given the derivative w.r.t. da[l], how much do i wish a[l-a] may change will show in da[l-1]

 10. Concepturally it will be helpful to think of the cache as to store the value of z, but when implementing, you may find that cache is a useful way to get the value of the parameters at W[l] and b[l] into the backward propagation.

+## 28July

+1. When you are training deep nets, being able to organize your hyperparameters will be helpful for you to be more efficient in developing the networks

+2. Hyperparameters we have already learned are
+* learning rate \alpha
+* # iterations
+* hidden laters L
+* hidden units
+* choice of activation function
+Later we will learn other hyperparameters such as momentum, mini batch size, various form of regularization prameters

+3. To be precise, the learning rate alpha is a parameter that determines the real parameters

+4. To apply deep learning, the process is very empirical.
+First you have an idea(best value for learning rate), then try out and see how it works.
+If not sure, you can try different versions of learning rate and see the tendency of the cost function.

+5. Idea-> Code -> Experiment: Applied deep learning is a very empirical process, you need to try a lot of things and see what works

+6. Area that have been explored by deep learning includes computer vision, speech recognition, natural language process, advertisement and web search or product recommendations.
+For people new to a certain region, Andrew suggested to try out a range of values and see what works.

+7. Even for those one who are familiar for a given area, one rule of thumb is to try a few values for the hyper parameters and double check if there is a better value for the haper parameters.
+Because the CPU and GPU and datasets are changing all the time, just keep trying and evaluating them on a hold out cross- validation set or sth else.
+As you do so, you will have more intuition about the choice for hyperparameters.

+8. What does deep learning has to do with a brain?
+Actually Andrew's answer is "not a whole lot".

+9. Andrew believed that today even neurocientists have almost no idea what even a single neuron is doing; How neurons in the human brain learn is still a mysterious process
+10. Deep learning is a good tool to learn very flexible and comples functions: x->y in supervised learning.
+The anology of brain is not encouragebale.